 The funeral ceremony lasted around one and a half hours.
-The whole church was guarded safely likewise main roads, where people used to gather.
+The whole church was guarded safely likewise the main roads, where people used to gather.
 I saw at least 20 police officers and other dozen or so safety guards.
-The area under prevention was spreading down the Market Hill, at lest Trinity Lane and Trumpington Street.
+The area under prevention was spreading down Market Hill, at least Trinity Lane and Trumpington Street.

 Under the main doors of the Gonville and Caius college – the place strongly associated with professor Stephen Hawking people left condolences.